storeon/storeon/README.md

 ## TypeScript

-Storeon delivers TypeScript declaration which allows to declare type of state and optionally declare types of events and parameter.
+Storeon delivers TypeScript declarations which allows to declare type of state and optionally declare types of events and parameter.

-If Storeon store has to be full type safe the event types declaration interface has to be delivered as second type to `createStore` function.
+If a Storeon store has to be fully type safe the event types declaration interface has to be delivered as second type to `createStore` function.

 ```typescript